Nmstr/taskZen/docs/docs/gettingStarted/index.md

 # Getting Started

-## Obtain example scripts

-Example scripts are located in the "examples" directory.
-If they are missing you can obtain them in the repository again.

-To use them you will need to copy them into "~/.config/taskZen/scripts/"

 ## List your scripts

 To list all available scripts you can use the "list" or "ls" command.